gigalixir/gigalixir-cli/docs/source/main.rst

        ssl: true,
        pool_size: 10

+Important!
+Note the `server: true` above.
+That is required otherwise your app will not serve HTTP requests and will fail health checks.

 Replace :elixir:`:gigalixir_getting_started` and :elixir:`GigalixirGettingStarted` with your app name.
 You don't have to worry about setting your SECRET_KEY_BASE config because we generate one and set it for you.
 If you use a database, you'll have to set the DATABASE_URL yourself.
 You can do this by running the following.
 For more information on setting configs, see :ref:`configs`.

-Also, note that `server: true` is configured.
-That is required as well.

 .. code-block:: bash